bhuvan-react/hello-react/README.md

     whenever a state variable changes React my re-rendering the component.
     React is good at DOM manipulations.
 This is the core logic of React

+# Single Responsibilty Principle.

+    - More reusable
+    - More maintainable
+    - More Testable

+# Custom Hooks

+    - utitlty functions (normal functions) we will take out some responisbilty from a component and extract in a hook called custom hook